12Debbie/Deborah123/README.md

 ## 📫 Let’s Connect
 🔗 [LinkedIn](https://www.linkedin.com/in/your-linkedin/)
-📧 your.email@example.com
+📧 deborahojotule2@gmail.com

 ---

-✨ *Thanks for visiting my profile!
-Feel free to explore my repositories and reach out for collaborations or opportunities.*
+✨ Thanks for visiting my profile!
+Feel free to explore my repositories and reach out for collaborations or opportunities.
-# Deborah123